 Charity

 Over time, wristbands have also started to serve the purpose of being used as a fundraising tool.
 In particular, silicone wristbands have become synonymous with fundraising efforts of major causes.
-One of the most popular courses was bicyclist Lance Armstrong, who ran the first major charity campaign using wristbands with the yellow Livestrong wristbands in aid of cancer.
+One of the most popular courses was cyclist Lance Armstrong, who ran the first major charity campaign using wristbands with the yellow Livestrong wristbands in aid of cancer.
 The success of these was huge, and it raised a huge amount of money around the globe.
 The other popular charity wristbands in sports were the ‘Stand Up – Speak Up’ black and white wristbands from Nike which were used for an anti-racism campaign and were worn by football players all around the world.

 Advertisement

-Advertising has become one of the biggest money making methods for the sports industry, and with wristbands being a cost-effective advertisement tool, it is no surprise they have become very popular within sports.
+Advertising has become one of the biggest money making methods for the sports industry, and with wristbands being a cost-effective advertising tool, it is no surprise they have become very popular within sports.
 In the modern world of sports, each event can have a reach of hundreds of millions of people around the globe.
 This has encouraged a lot of businesses to try and get their business associated with the event in any way possible.
 Whether they pay a player to wear a wristband or give them out to fans outside the event, it means that their business will gain a high reach and will give their business some great exposure.